 The IRB will ensure that informed consent will be sought from each prospective subject or the subject's legally authorized representative, in accordance with, and to the extent required by 45 CFR 46.116 and 21 CFR 50.20.
-In addition, the Committee will ensure that informed consent will be appropriately documented in accordance with, and to the extent required by [45 CFR 46.117] and [21 CFR 50.27].
+In addition, the Committee will ensure that informed consent will be appropriately documented or appropriately waived in accordance with [45 CFR 46.117] and [21 CFR 50.27].
 For detailed policies on informed consent (see: Informed Consent).